databrickslabs/delta-oms/docs/content/_index.md

 # Delta Operational Metrics Store (DeltaOMS)
-Delta Operational Metrics Store (DeltaOMS) is a solution that helps to build a centralized repository of operational metrics/statistics for your [Lakehouse](http://cidrdb.org/cidr2021/papers/cidr2021_paper17.pdf) built on [Delta Lake](https://github.com/delta-io/delta)
+Delta Operational Metrics Store (DeltaOMS) is a solution that helps to build a centralized repository of Delta Transaction logs and associated operational metrics/statistics for your [Lakehouse](http://cidrdb.org/cidr2021/papers/cidr2021_paper17.pdf) built on [Delta Lake](https://github.com/delta-io/delta)

 ## Project Overview
-DeltaOMS provides a solution for automatically collecting operational metrics/statistics from Delta Lakehouse tables into a separate centralized database.
-This will enable you to gain centralized access to the operational metrics for your data in near real-time.
-This centralized data can be utilized to gain helpful operational insights, setting up monitoring/alerting and observability for your Delta Lakehouse ETL Pipelines.
+DeltaOMS provides a solution for automatically collecting Delta Transaction logs and associated operational metrics/statistics from Delta Lakehouse tables into a separate centralized database.
+This will enable you to gain centralized access to the Delta log metadata (like file size, file statistics) and operational metrics for your data in near real-time.

+This centralized data can be utilized to gain helpful operational insights, setting up monitoring/alerting and observability for your
+Delta Lakehouse ETL Pipelines.
 It could also help you to identify trends based on data characteristics, improve ETL pipeline performance, provide capabilities for auditing and traceability of your Delta Lake data etc.